-- The first teeth usually start to erupt at around six months and are all through by three years. - Dental caries (tooth decay) is a softening of the enamel which leads to holes in the teeth. - 3 Tooth decay causes discomfort and distress to toddlers. - There are many causes and risks for developing tooth decay, and prevention is better than treatment. - Diet plays an important part in preventing tooth decay, especially the limiting of sugary food and drinks to four times a day, at meals and one snack. - Water and milk are the only drinks that should be offered between meals and snacks. - Undiluted fruit juices cause erosion of the dental enamel and they should always be diluted before drinking.
+- The first teeth usually start to erupt at around six months and are all through by three years. - Dental caries (tooth decay) is a softening of the enamel which leads to holes in the teeth. - 3 Tooth decay causes discomfort and distress to toddlers. - There are many causes and risks for developing tooth decay, and prevention is better than treatment. - Diet plays an important part in preventing tooth decay, especially the limiting of sugary food and drinks to four times a day, at meals and one snack. - Water and milk are the only drinks that should be offered between meals and snacks. - 7 All sweet drinks including fruit juices and smoothies cause erosion of the dental enamel and if used they should only be served with meals.

 - 8 All drinks should be taken from a cup or glass, not a - 9 Tooth brushing should begin once the child's first teeth have erupted. - Toothpaste should always contain fluoride, even if the drinking water is fluoridated. - An easy way to brush a toddler's teeth is from behind.
-Toddlers should not run around with a toothbrush in the mouth in case they fall and suffer an injury. - 12 If children require medicines they should be sugarfree, and if none is available they should, if possible, be taken at mealtimes and not last thing at night.
+Toddlers should not run around with a toothbrush in the mouth in case they fall and suffer an injury. - If children require medicines they should be sugarfree, and if none is available they should, if possible, be taken at mealtimes and not last thing at night.